Growing Tomatillos: Enjoy Salsa Verde All Summer Long

-Have you ever tried growing tomatillos?
+Have you ever tried growing a tomatillo plant?
 Often used as part of salsa or Mexican cuisine, this relative of the cape gooseberry is a popular fruit.
 But what are tomatillos, really?

 Listen to this post on the Epic Gardening Podcast